Photo Organizing: Where to Begin

 You are not required to keep the old albums and frames your photos once lived in.
 Removing them will save space and properly archiving them in photo safe boxes or binders will ensure the quality will be maintained.

 There is a free version called Mylio Photos, and a paid version called Mylio Photos+.
 The Mylio Photos+ version syncs devices and to all vaults (your backup i.e. an external drive and/or cloud service).
-Pro tip: There is a Mylio Photos+ 30 day trial for everyone, or some Seagate external hard drives offer 6 month to 1 year free trials.
+Pro tip: There is a Mylio Photos+ 30-day free trial, or some Seagate external hard drives offer 6-month to 1-year free trials.

 Clear your space of clutter and start with a blank surface.
 These supplies are helpful: